Q: What is the purpose of the audit?

 A: Employers will not be notified by CBDM and certified status will remain active during the audit.

 A: Submit your concerns in writing to the CBDM for review and consideration.
+Provide detailed information that presents a compelling case for why you would like the CBDM to reconsider their decision.

 406 Surrey Woods Dr.